SalimSalimi/VueJsCourse/README.md

 #### VueJs: How it works ?
 VueJs uses templates to interact with HTML code.
 So, the Vue Instance creates a template and this template is after translated into HTML Code.
 This template is a connection between the Vue instance and HTML code.

+### Multiple instances
+In VueJS, it's perfectly fine to have multipe Vue instances.
+You can one page into multiple components.
+However, it's not recommended if one of the components would call a method from another Vue instance.

 ## Binding Data
 Basically, to show any data with VueJs on HTML, we have to use ``{{ data }}`` to do so.
 But, to bind data into an HTML element attribute (like href on a).
 We can not use like : `` <a href="{{link}}">.
 It will consider like a normal string.
 Instead of this, VueJs provides a directive called v:bind.
 To achieve this, we have to do so and without {{}}:\